glock-fei/dcmg/readme.md

 # Create database migrations (if needed)
 # alembic revision --autogenerate -m "init"

-# Upgrade the database to the latest versio
+# Upgrade the database to the latest version
 alembic upgrade head
 ```